 I am a professional certified fitness trainer and Specialist in Sports Performance Nutrition.
 I am a certified coach with the RRCA and with USATF.
-I am currently studying exercise therapy with the international sports sciences association.
+I just recently was certified in exercise therapy with the international sports sciences association.

 I believe in practicing what I preach, and that nutrition is a key to performance, along with smart training and recovery.

 People often ask what made me start running, Well, before I started running competitively I had been strength training three days a week for two years with a trainer, strengthening and toning the whole body.
 I had decided to lean up a little more and do something a little challenging by running in a race.

 My first competitive race was a 4 mile road race, where I placed first in my age group with a time of 30.27, not a great time, but it was an achievement at the time, this was the beginning, I enjoyed the competition and challenges of training, trying to push myself a little more each time with determination to improve.
 So, I raced again, and again, and again, from 5K’s to half marathons.
 Then came the multisport, Duathlons.
 Wow! this is fun, I thought.
 The determination to get to the bike from the run, then the determination again to get off the bike and run again.
 I never thought i would push my body to the point of a marathon, but i decided i could not expect to coach other runners without the experience.
 So I decided to run my first marathon in October 2010, the Athens Classic 2500th anniversary in Greece, not knowing what to expect, I qualified for Boston.

 I have been placing either Overall female or Female Master consecutively in most races, running and duathlon.
 Currently top ranked in my division in the U.S.A